What is Cloud Migration?

 - Google Transfer Appliance

-Apptio Hybrid Business Management is the system of record for cloud migration
+Apptio Hybrid Business Management is the system of record for a successful cloud migration strategy

 Create business value through informed and accelerated cloud and hybrid-related decisions with Apptio Hybrid Business Management.